Percent to Goal Calculator: Track Progress Toward Targets

 Depends on goal duration and type.
 Daily goals: check daily.
 Annual goals: weekly or monthly checks prevent obsessing or losing track.
 Find balance that maintains motivation.

 Often used interchangeably.
-"Percent complete" emphasizes achievement.
-"Percent to goal" emphasizes target focus.
+"Percent complete" emphasises achievement.
+"Percent to goal" emphasises target focus.
 Same calculation in most contexts.

 How do I avoid getting discouraged by slow progress?